 A generation after this song was first released, it became a hit once again (#62 US, #9 UK) when it was released by the band Bow Wow Wow on their 1982 album The Last of the Mohicans

+(a reference to the Mohawk hairstyles the band wore).
 Bow Wow Wow was put together by Malcolm McLaren, who is famous for creating The Sex Pistols.
-The lead singer was Annabelle Lwin, who came to England from Burma when she was 5.
+The lead singer was Annabelle Lwin, who came to England from Burma when she was five years old.
 When McLaren discovered her, she was 14 and working in a dry cleaner.
 She had the look he wanted, so he teamed her with former members of Adam And The Ants to form the band.

-Bow Wow Wow came across this when producer Kenny Laguna was brought in to work with them.
+Bow Wow Wow came across the song when producer Kenny Laguna was brought in to work with them.
 Laguna had recently helped Joan Jett establish herself as a solo artist and wanted to concentrate on working with her, but Joan thought he should do it, so Kenny agreed to produce their album.
-Laguna: "I went to Florida and they flew Bow Wow Wow from England.
+Laguna told us: "I went to Florida and they flew Bow Wow Wow from England.
 They had some great songs, but I didn't hear the hit.
 That pissed them off.
 My deal was, I would produce them, but I would bring one song to the table.
-I had a couple of ideas, I finally talked them into doing 'I Want Candy.'
+I had a couple of ideas, I finally talked them into doing 'I Want Candy.'"